shakealeg/dotfiles/README.md

 # dotfiles
-My dotfiles for programs I use
+My dotfiles for programs I use.

 SSH: